Newborn's sleep needs at 0 to 3 months

 This can be very hard to cope with.
 It will get easier.
 Try to sleep when your baby is asleep.

-From birth, some babies need more or less sleep than other babies.
+Some babies need more sleep than others.

 Important